Tomruler/beyondallbuttplug/bpio/bar_widget_docs.md

 ### BAR EVENT: RECEIVED_T2_CON
 - Triggers when an ally gives you a T2 con
 - Params: N/A

+### BAR EVENT: ON_PINGED
+- Triggers when a map ping occurs
+- Params: N/A

+### BAR EVENT: ON_BUILD_UNIT_IN_LIST
+- Triggers when a unit is built whose name is in the param list.
+- Params: One or more unit names.
+See: https://www.beyondallreason.info/unit/armflea for an example of where to find the unit name (the last word in the URL of the page).

 # BAB EVENTS